aidardigital/Dev-Sec-Ops/Ethical-Hacking-Tools/Penetration-Testing/Brute-Force/README.md

 # IMPORTANT NOTE !!!
 If you face this error "ModuleNotFoundError: No module named" then just download it using pip3 or pip or just google it you will find out it is something easy to solve no worries ^^ For Example: pip3 install requests and so on

+Kali Linux has rockyou.txt with above 140 MBs of passwords samples file for use during brute force attack penetration test to identify vulnerability then to remediate.